 The privacy filter creates a black and white view that looks drawn and aims to protect the privacy of people and happenings.

 Pencil: Creates a view with the pencil privacy filter.
-Threshold I uminance per pixel.
+Threshold : Use the slider or text box to set the threshold value for luminance per pixel.
 Some details below the threshold value will be removed and is dependent on the lighting conditions of the scene.
-Kernel size Use the slider or text box to set the size of the kernel in the view.
+Kernel size: Use the slider or text box to set the size of the kernel in the view.
 Larger kernels emphasizes larger edges and smaller kernels emphasizes smaller edges.